 If using sweetener or no brown sugar at all: 576 cals / 37g fat / 7.7g carbs / 5.3g fiber / 51.2g protein = 2.4g net carbs

-This New Year's pork, kielbasa & sauerkraut dish is an easy, traditional meal that you can make in the slow cooker or Instant Pot.
-Best way to start your New Year!
+This New Year's pork and sauerkraut with kielbasa is an easy traditional meal that you can make on the stovetop, in the slow cooker or Instant Pot.
+This good luck food is a delicious meal is the best way to start your New Year!

 Ingredients